Helediron/dualuniverse/README.md

 - The new version wants two telemeters/vboosters, one pointing forward (telefws) and one down (teledown).
-- The pet has only one key input: Ctrl+G toggles between follow and wandering mode.
+- The pet has only one key input: Alt+G toggles between follow and wandering mode.

+2020-10-27 new:

+- Alt+J toggles the HUD visibility.
+There is also a Lua parameter for initial visibility.
+- NQ changed antigravity key from Ctrl+G to Alt+G. Updated HUD accordingly.

 Features: